 We live in an age when cars can drive themselves, batteries can power airplanes, and NASA can teach astronauts to walk on the moon using virtual reality.
-Yet a deeply submerged submarine still can’t communicate with anything above water.
+Yet a deeply submerged submarine still can’t effectively communicate with anything above water.
 For a naval submarine to communicate with its base or an aircraft, it needs to surface—or at least rise enough to send up an antenna—thus jeopardizing the security of the vessel.
 Assistant Professor at the Media Lab Fadel Adib SM ’13, PhD ’17 wondered if his background in wireless communication could lead to a solution.

 “Typically, when you design wireless signals, you design them to work in one domain,” says Adib.
 “Underwater submarines use sound—SONAR—to communicate.
 In the air, you use radar, or radio signals like Wi-Fi or cellular, or even GPS.
 None of these works well in the other medium.
 A wireless signal sent from a submarine just won’t reach beyond the surface.”